Background pattern

 18 ml

-If your doctor decides to stop your treatment with Lacosamida Accord, they will gradually reduce your dose.
-This is to prevent seizures from recurring or worsening.
+If your doctor decides to stop your treatment with Lacosamida Accord, they will gradually reduce the dose.
+This is to prevent epilepsy from appearing again or worsening.

 4. Possible Adverse Effects